volcano-sh/volcano/docs/design/job-scale-up-down.md

 When a Volcano job is created, the job controller does the following to run/manage all of its tasks.

-1. all the plugins execute OnJobAdd callbacks
+1. all the plugins execute OnJobAdd callbacks to create service and hosts configmap, etc

 2. create pvc for the job

 3. create PodGroup for the job

+4. execute plugins' OnPodAdd callbacks to set pod related env, mount hostfile, etc

-4. create pods equals the replicas of the job
+5. call the kube-apiserver to create pods equals the replicas of the job

 All above steps are run in `syncJob`, which is called when external events happen, for this it happens when Job is newly created.